aloys-c/wx2pfpx/src/ReadMe.txt

 Open the script by double clicking on wx2pfpx.exe or the created shortcut on the Desktop.

-The script keeps track of last downloaded data and they can be directly browsed, if available, by using the cursor on the right to get through the different forecast times and display them in PFPX.
+The script keeps track of last downloaded data and they can be directly browsed, if available, by using the cursor on the  to left through the different forecast times and display them in PFPX.

 To download new data, you have the following options :
 - select a starting time (up to 24 hours in the future).
 - The number of forecasts you want to fetch.
-- Using a stations network or a grid to import the data.
+- Using either a stations network or a grid to import the data.

 Clicking on the download button will generate a new dataset that will be saved on the Hard Drive and replace the previous one.